Jared Sullinger

-Jared Malcolm Xavier Sullinger (born March 4, 1992) is an American professional basketball player for the Guangdong Southern Tigers of the Chinese Basketball Association (CBA).
-He played college basketball for the Ohio State Buckeyes before being selected 21st overall by the Boston Celtics in the 2012 NBA draft.
+Jared Malcolm Xavier Sullinger (born March 4, 1992) is an American former professional basketball player.
+He is currently the director of player development for the Ohio State Buckeyes.
+He played college basketball for Ohio State before being selected 21st overall by the Boston Celtics in the 2012 NBA draft.

 High school career

 Sullinger was rated as the #2 player in the class of 2010 in the ESPNU 100, the #4 player by Scout.com, and the #5 player by Rivals.com.
 In his senior year, Sullinger led Northland High School to a 21–0 season and a #1 national ranking.
 He averaged 24.5 points and 11.7 rebounds for the season.
 Sullinger played in the 4th annual Boost Mobile Elite 24 Hoops Classic.

 Sullinger was selected to play in the 2010 McDonald's All-American Game in Columbus, Ohio, where he was named co-MVP with Harrison Barnes.
 He was also selected to play in the 2010 Nike Hoop Summit at the Rose Garden in Portland, Oregon and the 2010 Jordan Brand Classic at Madison Square Garden in New York.

 On March 10, 2010, Sullinger won the James A. Naismith Award, which goes to the boys' high school basketball player of the year.